makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

 # Abstract

-* over 7000 languages of the world are [not] represented in the rapidly evolvng
+* over 7000 languages of the world are [not] represented in the rapidly evolving
 * we look at the relation between the types of languages, resources, and their representation in NLP conferences
   * trajectory that different languages have followed over time